aliabuelhija/GuradType-Andriod/README.md

 ## Demo Video

-Watch the demo video of GuardType https://github.com/user-attachments/assets/101283c6-b20e-4170-9777-ec8b4a5a61fc
+Watch the demo video of GuardType by clicking the link below: https://github.com/user-attachments/assets/101283c6-b20e-4170-9777-ec8b4a5a61fc